rohit-gajbhiye/Concurrency/README.md

 4. OS thread will check if there is any task in queue it will execute or borrow tasks from another threds queue

 ![Untitled drawio (2)](https://user-images.githubusercontent.com/98384750/151479809-449ecce5-313e-4179-abeb-a179747124c6.png)

+Consider a example of microservice

+1. Application has an incoming request it creates a goroutine
+2. scheduler adds goroutine to the pool seeing that there is no Os thread to execute goroutine, It creates and Os thread
+3. goroutine is added to Os threads queue and is executed
+4. Now thread is not terminated it will be kept idle for configurable amount of time
+5. Say in meantime another request came so 1 , 2 and 3 will be repeated
+6. If there are lots of incoming request , Scheduler will keep creating OS thread and repeat 1 , 2 and 3

+NOTE - maximum number of thread scheduler can create is configurable ,but best practise is to create OS thread equal to the number os OS core to acheive maximum parellelism